HMS Folkestone (L22): Service

 Following commissioning, Folkestone was ordered to the Persian Gulf Station, replacing the old Arabis-class sloop Crocus, which had been condemned as unseaworthy and laid up in May that year, arriving in the Gulf in August 1930.
 In August 1931, she was sent for refit at Colombo, Ceylon (now Sri Lanka), exchanging crews with the sloop Fowey and on completion of the refit in November 1931, joined the China Station based at Hong Kong.
 In January 1933, Folkestone and the sloop Bridgewater were dispatched to Qinhuangdao in North-east China to protect British interests as a result of fighting between Chinese and Japanese troops at Shanhai Pass at the eastern end of the Great Wall of China.
 On 6 March 1933 the British-owned steamer Antung ran aground at Mofu Point on Hainan.
 Folkestone was sent from Hong Kong to Antung's assistance, but most of the passengers and crew from the ship were rescued by the merchant ship Anhui, with about 100 more reaching the shore.
-Folstone stood by the stranded ship while salvage attempts were made, but these were prevented by the heavy seas and Antung was wrecked, with about 50 passengers and crew missing.
+Folkestone stood by the stranded ship while salvage attempts were made, but these were prevented by the heavy seas and Antung was wrecked, with about 50 passengers and crew missing.
 Folkestone recommissioned at Hong Kong in April 1934 and at Singapore in October 1936.
 On 15 May 1939 Folkestone was near-missed by Japanese machine gun fire when Shantou was attacked by Japanese bombers.

 Later in May 1939, Folkestone began conversion to an unarmed survey ship in Hong Kong, with it being planned that the ship would be deployed to New Zealand.
 The outbreak of the Second World War led to this conversion being abandoned, however, and after being partially rearmed, she was ordered back to British waters where she arrived in February 1940.